777arc/textbook/content/digital_modulation.rst

    </details>

-So how do we actually create this signal digitally, in code?
-All we really have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
+How do we actually create this signal digitally, through code?
+All we have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
 This modulates the signal onto a carrier (the sinusoid acts as that carrier).

 .. image:: ../_static/ask3.png
    :scale: 80 %
    :align: center

-The top plot shows the discrete samples represented by dots, and then the bottom plot shows what the resulting signal looks like, which could be represented digitally or even transmitted over the air.
+The top plot shows the discrete samples represented by dots, and the bottom plot shows what the resulting signal looks like, which could be represented digitally or even transmitted over the air.
 In real systems, the frequency of the carrier is usually much much higher than the rate the symbols are changing.
-In this example there are only three cycles of the sinusoid in each symbol, but in practice there might be thousands, depending on how high in the spectrum the signal is being transmitted.
+In this example there are only three cycles of the sinusoid in each symbol, but in practice there may be thousands, depending on how high in the spectrum the signal is being transmitted.

 ************************
 Phase Shift Keying (PSK)
 ************************

-Now lets look at modulating the phase in a similar manner as we did with the amplitude.
+Now let's consider modulating the phase in a similar manner as we did with the amplitude.
 The simplest form is Binary PSK, a.k.a.
 BPSK, where there are two levels of phase:

 1. No phase change
 2. 180 degree phase change